-Public liability insurance (PLI) is a legal requirement for DJs.
+Public liability insurance (PLI) is a legal requirement for suppliers.

-However, it is important to understand that public liability insurance isn't just an issue of legal compliance for your DJ.
-Failure to book a DJ with PLI could have direct and unpleasant consequences for yourself.
+However, it is important to understand that public liability insurance isn't just an issue of legal compliance for your supplier.
+Failure to book a supplier with PLI could have direct and unpleasant consequences for yourself.

 In summary, public liability insurance is an important issue and not something to ignore.
-Always check your venue's requirements and check that your DJ has sufficient cover and will carry certification with them.
+Always check your venue's requirements and check that your supplier has sufficient cover and will carry certification with them.

-Solar Entertainments carry certification of our public liability insurance at all times.
+Solar Entertainments carry certification of our £10 million public liability insurance at all times.